shipwright-io/.github/CONTRIBUTING.md

 - If the issue is related to how the operator installs Shipwright on a cluster, create an issue in [operator](https://github.com/shipwright-io/operator).
 - If the issue is related to the shipwright.io website, create an issue in [website](https://github.com/shipwright-io/website).

-If you are not sure, create an issue in this repository, and the Shipwright maintainers will route it to the correct location.
+If you are not sure, create an issue in the [community](https://github.com/shipwright-io/community) repository, and the Shipwright maintainers will route it to the correct location.

 If feature request is sufficiently broad or significant, the community may ask you to submit a SHIP enhancement proposal.
 Please refer to the [SHIP guidelines](/ships/README.md) to learn how to submit a SHIP proposal.